GeoffreyChen777/paperlib-website/src/en/doc/extensions/msword-extension.md

 ## Install

+## Extension

+Open the extension market, and download the `paperlib-msword-extension` extension.

 ### Mac OS and Windows

-Open the preference view of Paperlib, go to the `Export` tab, and click the `Install` button.
-It requires The elevation of administrator privileges on Windows.
+When installing the extension, it will automatically inject the extension into MS Word.
+It requires The elevation of administrator privileges on MacOS and Windows.

 Then, restart Microsoft Word.